Skip to Content

-If your home is in a large neighborhood and you don’t have any neighbor with a higher home close enough to intrude on your privacy, adding skylights to your bathroom is a great way to finally bring sunlight into your dank bathroom.
+If your home is in a large neighborhood and you don’t have any neighbors with a higher home close enough to intrude on your privacy, adding skylights to your bathroom is a great way to bring sunlight into your dank bathroom.

 Aside from the aesthetic benefits, other benefits of installing skylights are: